Default

 There have been some positive changes in Saudi Arabia.
 For example, women can now drive and get IDs without a male guardian's permission.
 Yet, these changes aren't enough to end the gender bias fully.
 Women still don't have equal chances.

 For real gender equality, Saudi Arabia must change its guardianship system.
 Women should decide for themselves and be active in all parts of life.
 This would showcase the incredible capabilities of women, leading to better social and economic progress.
+Seeking immigration lawyer assistance can also empower women by providing them with the legal support they need to navigate complex immigration laws.

 Comparing Women's Rights in Saudi Arabia and Other Countries